tylerlewisjcg/simulation-2/README.md

 * User can reset an applied filter to see a list of all their properties again.
 * User can add a new property.
   * User should be navigated to the Wizard View when attempting to create a new property.
+* User can logout.
+  * User should be navigated to the Auth View.

 ## Wizard View